Alvaro Marcos Rubio

 Given its high cost and potential toxicities, and therefore its major impact on both the patients and the health care system, an important clinical challenge is to identify immunotherapy responders upfront and monitor the responses after the first weeks of treatment.
 Several biomarkers for immunotherapy response have been studied, but none of them have the accuracy to completely distinguish responders from non-responders.
 In addition, all of them need the collection of a tumor tissue biopsy.

 Therefore, the main aim of this research project is to develop and implement a clinically affordable and usable predictive test for ICI-therapy response, which can be performed in the patients’ blood before and after the first administration of the treatment.
-To achieve this goal, I will perform RNA sequencing and DNA methylation profiling in blood samples from responsive and non-responsive patients to ICI-therapy, and apply a computational deconvolution pipeline on the generated data to identify immune cell subpopulations that are differentially present in both groups.
+To achieve this goal, I will perform RNA sequencing and ATAC sequencing in whole blood and PBMC samples from responsive and non-responsive patients to ICI-therapy, and apply a computational deconvolution pipeline on the generated data to identify immune cell subpopulations that are differentially present in both groups.

 - In 2018 I obtained a Master of Science in Biochemistry, Molecular Biology and Biomedicine at the Complutense University of Madrid.
 The title of my thesis project was ‘Clinical and molecular characterization of gastrointestinal stromal tumor patients for immunotherapy treatment’.